meows/racket/docs/javascript-0.md

 ## The first hiccup is HTML

-When you visit a website, such as this one, you might see some different things, such as information delivered as:
+When you visit a website such as this one, you might all sorts of information delivered as:
  - text
  - pictures
  - sound